SALSI Postdoc Application

 - Supervising Mentor's SF424 Table 8C, Part I (See NIH Website); this should include All Current and Prior Postdoctoral trainees; to provide outcomes of past and present postdoctoral trainees of the Research Mentor

 In addition to the seven (7) items listed above, other application components include

 - An Abstract; to be typed into (or copy/pasted into) a field within the online application

 - Contact Information for individuals who will provide Letters of Reference.
 The online system will automatically generate an email request to each; letters must be submitted via a link provided by the online system.
 At least three (3) Letters of Reference are required; one must be provided by the Research Mentor.

-- ALL LETTERS OF REFERENCE MUST BE SUBMITTED BY THE APPLICATION DUE DATE: JULY 9, 2018
+- ALL LETTERS OF REFERENCE MUST BE SUBMITTED BY THE APPLICATION DUE DATE: June 3, 2019 by 5 pm!

 Application to the SALSI Postdoctoral Research Training Program includes: